Showing posts with label Olympus WorkSpace. Show all posts

 A few casual images while walking the dog...

-The images below are from my Pen EP-3 and the 75mm f1.8 lens.
-I didn't do anything special for my camera settings.
+The images below are from my Pen EP-3 and the 75mm f1.8.
+I didn't do anything special with my camera settings.
 The images benefited from converting the Enhanced Raw Files in Workspace.
-I used the adjustments below on all the raw files and exported them as 16-bit Tiff files to Photoshop.
+I used the adjustments below on my raw files before exporting them as 16-bit Tiff files to Photoshop.

-Older 12MP sensors have more noise (large noise floor) than newer M43 sensors.
-The skies were known for visible noise from these older cameras.
+Older 12MP sensors have more noise (larger noise floor) than newer M43 sensors.
+Skies were known for more visible noise from these older cameras.
 The Noise Filter "Low" option was enough to clean the skies without losing details.
 It helps to manage older sensors with the SNR-to-ISO ratio.

 These are my final post-processing steps in Photoshop:-